dieharders/brain-dump/README.md

 - ✅ CPU & GPU support
 - ✅ Windows OS build
 - ❌ MacOS & Linux builds
-- ❌ Build assistants that have access to tools
+- ❌ Build assistants with access to tools
 - ❌ Orchestrate multiple assistants in a team
 - ❌ Save chat history and share chat logs with community
 - ❌ Share document embeddings with community